docker-hy/docker-hy.github.io/pages/part1/part1.md

 $ docker run -it python:3.8 bash
 ```

 If they had ENTRYPOINT as python we'd be able to run --version.
-We can create our own image for personal use as we did in a previous exercise
+We can create our own image for personal use as we did in a previous exercise with a new Dockerfile.

 ```dockerfile
 FROM python:3.8